Written & Directed by: Tony Le-Nguyen

 Like all the community theatre projects that I have been involved in, finding the right balance or combination that will satisfy the needs of the community and artists is always challenging.
 It is even harder if you are working with two different cultures.

-However, I believed that this has been one of my most successful projects so far, from a community cultural development point of view.
+However, I believe that this has been one of my most successful projects so far, from a community cultural development point of view.
 My aim in this project was to try and find the right balance.
 If we take a look at the participant’s expectations of the project at the beginning and what they gained at the end, they are very similar.

 The overall feeling towards the project was positive, and all of the participants had a strong desire to do more work together.
 They in fact have come together again to work as a discreet group in Urban Theatre Project’s next project Speed Street.